IgnacioOlvera/Complete-Javascript-Course/README.md

 Hi there

-  I was looking for a deeper knowledge on JS so I got enrolled into this course, hope you like my coding stlye.
+  I was looking for deeper knowledge on JS so I got enrolled into this course, hope you like my coding stlye.